 PMHA plans to equip each site with security cameras mounted to either buildings or light posts, to offer surveillance coverage for the protection of our sites and our residents.
 Each site will also receive necessary lighting upgrades to help with camera surveillance under night or low daylight conditions.
 Each site will have multiple cameras, with either wired or wireless connection, connected to a central digital video recorder (DVR) located in either a locked property garage or locked community space office.
 Each DVR will be accessible remotely and viewable by select PMHA staff as a way to monitor site activity.
-This will serve as a resource if an incident would occur, and footage would be needed by PMHA to enforce a lease or by law enforcement.
+This will serve as a resource if an incident occurs, and footage would be needed by PMHA to enforce a lease or by law enforcement.
 In addition to the lighting upgrades and security camera system installation, the units at each site, except for Ravenna (Harvest) Woods, will receive new front and rear exterior entry doors and code-compliant lever hardware to ensure the safety of every resident and of PMHA's properties.
 The replacement doors and hardware at Ravenna (Harvest) Woods were already incorporated into a separate project under the Capital Funds grant.

-As of the date of submission on this Plan, PMHA is in the process of obtaining price quotes for security cameras and Wi-Fi for the sites listed above.
-It is anticipated work on this project will begin prior to the end of the 2022 calendar year and may be completed by year-end or in the first half of 2023
+As of the date of submission on this Plan, PMHA has finalized plans for this project, and the project specifications are being completed.
+The project will go out to bid soon.
+It is anticipated work on this project will begin prior to the end of the 2023 calendar year.

-This project is being solely funded by HUD held reserves and will not utilize current HAP funds.
+This project is being solely funded by HUD-held reserves and will not utilize current HAP funds.

 Athena Gardens & Renaissance Place HVAC Project (from 2022 Plan) - Update: Upon approval of PMHA's 2022 MTW Annual Plan, PMHA commenced an HVAC project at two (2) Public Housing family sites, Athena Gardens and Renaissance Place.
-The primary purpose of this project was to replace the aging furnace systems at these sites as well as provide central air conditioning, which is currently not present at either site.
+The primary purpose of this project was to replace the aging furnace systems at these sites as well as provide central air conditioning, which was not previously present at either site.

-This project is solely funded by HUD held reserves and does not utilize current HAP funds.
+This project was solely funded by HUD held reserves and does not utilize current HAP funds.

-It is anticipated that PMHA will utilize approximately \$300,000 of reserves for the project at the two (2) sites.
-The actual cost for installation at Athena Gardens is \$138,528 and the estimate for installation is \$161,472 for Renaissance.
-This will include removing and disposing of existing forced air furnaces and replacing them with new, energy-efficient furnaces and installing condenser units for central air conditioning.
+It was anticipated that PMHA would utilize approximately \$300,000 of reserves for the project at the two (2) sites.
+The actual cost for installation at Athena Gardens was \$138,528 and the actual cost for installation was \$161,472 for Renaissance.
+This included removing and disposing of existing forced air furnaces and replacing them with new, energy-efficient furnaces and installing condenser units for central air conditioning.